Clats97/ClatChain/README.md

   - Confirm you are using Windows.
   - If you are using MacOS or Linux, you need a cross-platform approach for detecting keystrokes (e.g., `select` or `curses` module).

+**Author**

+Joshua M Clatney (Clats97)

-**Author**: Joshus M Clatney (clats97) – Ethical Pentesting Enthusiast **Version**: 1.00
+Ethical Pentesting Enthusiast

+Copyright 2025 Joshua M Clatney (Clats97)

 **Disclaimer**: This tool is provided “as is” for informational purposes only.
-Always verify prices with reliable sources before making financial decisions.
+Always verify prices with reliable sources before making financial decisions

-Copyright 2025 Johua M Clatney (Clats97)